2017 Trades Salary Survey: Electrician Salaries Rise Whilst Many Others Fall

 It’s that time of year again.
 The results are in and it’s no surprise that for the 4th year in a row our salary survey shows that electricians still earn the most of all the trades.
 What is a surprise in the most recent data is that a number of trades (including plumbers) have seen a drop in average salary over the past twelve months.
+If you are thinking about taking an electrician course read on.

 Average Electrician Salary (£30,765)